EmanMaqsood190/Agralyticx/README.md

       → fewer choices                             → informed decisions
 ```

-Farmers ask the AI what they need, or browse crop guidance directly — with **voice, visuals, and local-language support** meeting every literacy level.
+Farmers ask the AI what they need, or browse crop guidance directly, with **voice, visuals, and local-language support** meeting every literacy level.

 ### 🧑‍🌾 Five Connected Roles